dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 ---
-title: Implement security between hosting and client integrations
+title: Secure communication between hosting and client integrations
-description: Learn how to implement security between hosting and client integrations. ms.date: 09/12/2024 ms.topic: how-to
+description: Learn how to Secure communication between hosting and client integrations. ms.date: 09/12/2024 ms.topic: how-to
 ---

-# Implement security between hosting and client integrations
+# Secure communication between hosting and client integrations

 This article is a continuation of two previous articles demonstrating the creation of [custom hosting integrations](custom-hosting-integration.md) and [custom client integrations](custom-client-integration.md).